padeir0/guira/readme.md

 The goal of Guira is to be a minimalistic scripting language: quick to learn, flexible and not too slow.
-It is an impure Lisp-1 based on I-Expressions that uses FEXPRs instead of macros.
+It is a pure Lisp-1 based on I-Expressions that uses FEXPRs instead of macros.

+One cool feature of Guira is that everything is first class, even `if` and `let` are not special forms: you can pass them as arguments to other functions.

 <details>